Bio-Inspired Self-Supervised Learning for Wrist-worn Accelerometer Data: Results

-\subsubsection{Isolating Tokenization Strategy}
+\paragraph{Isolating tokenization strategy.}

-We isolate tokenization by keeping the pretraining objective, model capacity, optimizer, masking rate, and downstream linear-probing protocol fixed, and \emph{only} swapping the tokenization strategy by pretraining the masked reconstruction model with uniform equal-length chunks (Table~\ref{tab:ablation_main}).
-For uniform chunking, we form fixed-length chunk tokens and encode them with the same CNN segment encoder used by Bio-PM (which expects a 32-sample waveform per token).
-We choose the chunk duration to approximately match the typical temporal support of movement-segment tokens (yielding $\sim$0.5\,s at 80\,Hz) and resample each chunk to 32 samples, so the ablation primarily tests boundary alignment rather than changes in per-token temporal resolution.
+We isolate the effect of our tokenization strategy by replacing our movement-segment tokens with uniform, equal-length raw-signal chunks while holding all other pretraining and evaluation factors constant, including pretraining objective, model capacity, optimizer, masking rate, and downstream linear-probing protocol.
+To guarantee that this ablation tests the tokenization strategy rather than the temporal resolution, we set the chunk duration to match the average length of a movement segment ($\approx$0.5\,s at 80\,Hz).
+We then resample each chunk to 32 samples before processing it using the exact same CNN encoder as \systemname.

-Swapping tokenization strategy for uniform chunks reduces average Macro-F1 from 0.65 to 0.47 (\textbf{-0.18}), with the largest drops on HAD, UMA-Hand, and MHealth (Table~\ref{tab:ablation_main}).
-Because the objective and capacity are matched, this gap supports the interpretation that our proposed movement-aligned tokenization contributes substantially to transfer, i.e., is a task-relevant \textbf{inductive bias}.
+Replacing our biologically grounded segments with uniform chunks causes the average Macro-F1 score to drop from 0.65 to 0.47 (-0.18), with the most severe degradations observed on the HAD, UMH, and MHEALTH datasets (Table~\ref{tab:ablation_main}).
+Because all other architectural and optimization variables are identical, this performance gap supports that our biologically motivated tokenization provides a highly effective, task-relevant inductive bias for transfer learning.